 Project Overview

-This four-year study is funded by the National Science Foundation and the U.S. Department of Agriculture and uses the Truckee-Carson River System (TCRS) in a pilot study to learn how to best link science with decision-making in snow-fed arid-land river systems.
+This four-year study is funded by the National Science Foundation and the U.S. Department of Agriculture and uses the Truckee-Carson River System (TCRS) in a pilot study to learn how best to link science with decision-making in snow-fed arid-land river systems.
 By working collaboratively with stakeholders, Water for the Seasons (WftS) aims to create a model for improving community climate resiliency or the ability to adapt to extreme climatic conditions.

-It is funded by the National Science Foundation and the U.S. Department of Agriculture and uses the TCRS in a pilot study to learn how to best link science with decision-making in snow-fed arid-land river systems.
+It is funded by the National Science Foundation and the U.S. Department of Agriculture and uses the TCRS in a pilot study to learn how best to link science with decision-making in snow-fed arid-land river systems.
 By working collaboratively with stakeholders, WftS aims to create a model for improving community climate resiliency, or the ability to adapt to extreme climatic conditions.

 tcrs map